 With many extended rentals the full length of the rental period may not be known until after the rental ends, in which case a refund may need to be provided.

 Consider a family that rents a mountain house for two summer months, June and July.
 The owner of that property must collect and remit taxes on that rental.
 If the family decides to extend the rental thru the end of August that rental would now be greater than 89 continuous days.
 The owner of the property would not need to collect taxes for the August rent and may seek a refund of the taxes paid on the rental for June and July.

 The refund check should be sent to the owner, who should then return it to the tenant.
 But it is not the job of the taxing unit to make sure the owner does so; that would be a private dispute between owner and tenant in which the taxing authority should not get involved.

 Do I need special insurance to rent my home as a short-term rental?

 One should check with their home insurance provider to ensure their policy is compatible with short-term rental programs.
 Some short-term rental providers include insurance (example).

 The tax paid by visitors helps fund advertising and promotion of Jackson County to potential travelers.
 With the collection of occupancy taxes we are able to position the county as a premier tourist destination and bring you more business.
 The tax is not paid by accommodations, as they are simply a pass-through for the visitor remitting the tax.

 How To Register/Set Up an Account

 You must register your rental property with the Jackson County Finance Office, which will instruct you how to remit the occupancy tax money you collect.
+There are forms to setup your account online here.
 The Finance Department can be reached at 828-631-2251, and the mailing address is 401 Grindstaff Cove Road, Sylva, NC 28779.

 Failing to register, file & pay the occupancy tax will result in penalties, which mirror NC sales & use tax as stated in General Statute 105-236, including: